 Additional Requirements (All Applicants)

-The Higher Diploma in Arts programme is not a secondary school teacher training programme.
+Note: The Higher Diploma in Arts programme is not a secondary school teacher training programme.
 Graduates must also complete the Professional Master of Education to qualify as a Secondary School Teacher.
-Please see www.ucc.ie/en/pec01 for further details.
+See the PME page for more information.